+God has given you special gifts.
 Begin to explore what those gifts are and how they can be used in the body of Christ to build the kingdom of God, to reach people and help them experience God's love.
 Simply get involved and see what God does.
-Remember, as Graham writes, "We Christians are not powerless.
-We have the mighty power of God available through God the Holy Spirit."

 Pray that God will show you where to "jump in" and begin using and discovering your gifts.